 I let the preparation linger for a bit, as I quietly called on my muse, and ‘inspiration’ to become the wind beneath my wings.
 I wasn’t worried at all that my talk wouldn’t come together, as my life is so entwined with the topic of ‘The Sacredness of Iceland’ and how that sacredness can serve as a spiritual guide or path.
 I knew the words, structure and flow would come and that I would for sure be able to prepare my 18 minutes long talk, and one hour workshop stress free.

 But then time started ticking.
 I had to turn in my presentation title and the topic of my workshop soon.
 Time was running out.
 The deadline was drawing nearer and nearer, and still my preparation wasn’t flowing.
-So I decided I had to let go of all preconceived ideas about what my talk would be about, and grab inspiration by its horns.
+So I decided I had to let go of all preconceived ideas about what my talk would be about, and summon my soul for guidance.

 I went walking in nature, and sat down in meditation.
 I turned my awareness inward and posed the million dollar question, “How can I best serve at this women gathering?”